NGIT-Open-Source/Neil.js/docs/CONTRIBUTIONS.md

      git checkout --track origin/develop

 ## Step 5: Setting up your Local environment
-1. Checkout to development branch ``git checkout develop``
+1. Checkout to development branch `git checkout develop`

 2. Make sure you've Node.js `v16.6.0` or higher installed.
 [Follow this to install/upgrade Node.js](https://discordjs.guide/preparations/#installing-node-js)

-3. Head to your project folder and run `npm install` in the terminal. *(This command installs all the required packages/modules for the project mentioned in `package.json` in the `node_modules` directory)*
+3. Head to your project folder and run `npm ci` in the terminal. *(This command installs all the required modules for the project mentioned in `package-lock.json` in the `node_modules` directory.*
+     - Don't use `npm install` or `npm update` to install/update modules.
+Doing so might land you in a situation called **[Dependendency Hell](https://en.wikipedia.org/wiki/Dependency_hell)** whereas using **`npm ci`** ensures you're working with exact versions of dependencies as other developers are.
+Know more about **npm ci** via [this article](https://lucasfcosta.com/2020/10/17/lockfile-guide.html) or [npm docs](https://docs.npmjs.com/cli/v7/commands/npm-ci)
+     - `npm install <module-name>` can be used if you want to install an external npm module for a feature you're working on.
+Remember, As stated in [npm-install docs](https://docs.npmjs.com/cli/v7/commands/npm-install) `npm install` works entirely different as compared to `npm install <module-name>`

 4. Finally, Follow the below steps if you want to **run your own instance of bot** for testing/development
      -  **We would also highly suggest you to create your own server to test your bot out if you are new as we don't want to spam the main server.**